-The principal business of the Company is to identify, explore and evaluate mineral properties in Chile.
+The principal business of the Company is to identify, explore and evaluate mineral properties in Chile and elsewhere in Latin America.
 The Company holds 76 mining concessions through its ownership of the El Cofre and Placeton projects in Chile held through its subsidiaries Aconcagua Minerals SpA ("Aconcagua") and Cobalt Chile SpA ("Cobalt Chile").
 The success of the Company will be dependent on obtaining the necessary financing to evaluate these projects and the results that come from that evaluation.